 Colorado counties: Arapahoe, Elbert

-Why CC: I think the hands-on, immersive nature of the Block Plan--combined with the incredible mountains and atmosphere of Colorado--attracts a wonderful array of open minded, passionate, and adventurous learners.
-I love the energy here, and The Block affords special opportunities to focus and commit to courses in ways that are distinctively engaging and beneficial.
+Why CC: The hands-on, immersive nature of the Block Plan--combined with the incredible mountains and atmosphere of Colorado--attracts an array of open-minded and adventurous learners.
+I love the energy here, and The Block affords special opportunities to focus on and commit to courses.

-Hobbies: NPR zealot, frequent Tutt library visiter; nature seeker and appreciator; retired marathon runner (now more of a skipper in the sunshine); eating; hiking; traveling; and practicing my interesting version of speaking Chinese.
+Hobbies: NPR zealot; foodie; frequent Tutt library visitor; nature-seeker and appreciator; former marathon runner (now more of a skipper in the sunshine); hiking; traveling; and practicing my interesting version of Chinese.

 Favorite place on campus: The picnic bench by Washburn field

-Favorite meal in Rastall: I am a big fan of their vegetarian options, and as a soup-oriented person, it's great to always have a few options for us soup people.
-And I always enjoy--perhaps too much--every item in the dessert station.
+Favorite meal in Rastall: I always enjoy--perhaps too much--every item in the dessert station.

-Favorite restaurant in Colorado Springs: Adams Mountain Cade
+Favorite restaurant in Colorado Springs: Adams Mountain Cafe

-Advice for CC applicants: Consider the college interview as a two-way interview--interview your interviewer!
-This is a terrific opportunity to tailor design questions specific to your interests and their compatibility with a school's community and classrooms.
-Plus, it's an encouraging and empowering mindset to approach your interview:) At CC, off-campus interviews are weighed equally to on campus interviews, and we have additional interview options for our international students.
+Advice for CC applicants: Consider the college interview as a two-way interview -- make sure to interview your interviewer.
+This is a terrific opportunity to ask questions specific to your interests and potential outlets within a school's community and classrooms.
+Plus, this mindset is an empowering (and hopefully less intimidating) approach to your interview.
+At CC, off-campus interviews are weighed equally to on-campus interviews, as well as the additional interview options for our international students.
 Whichever option you choose, please register as early as possible to increase your chances of being interviewed.

-Spirit vegetable: pumpkin pie and sweet potato fries!
+Spirit vegetable: Pumpkin (when in pumpkin pie form) and sweet potato fries.

 Where are you from: Colorado Springs, CO